Laguna1989/obsidian_notes/Books/Mark Seeman - Dependency Injection/05 - Code Smells and Application Design.md

 Hi everyone.
 This week we are going to read about Code Smells and Application design (page 163 236).

-The code smells introduced in the book are Constructor-overinjection, Abstract Factory and Cyclic Dependencies.
+The code smells introduced in the book are Constructor-overinjection, Abstract Factory and [[Cyclic Dependencies]].

 I would like to discuss with you: